-Seigniorage revenue depends on the semi-elasticity $\alpha_i$ of money demand.
-Seigniorage is larger for lower values of $\alpha_i$ since that leads to a smaller drop in real money demand when inflation rises.
-Engel and West (2005) review many estimates, which fall largely in the range 40-60 for quarterly data.
-We therefore set $\alpha_i = 40$ , which leads to the most seigniorage in this range.
-The left chart of Figure 6 compares the optimal inflation path with seigniorage to that in the benchmark without seigniorage, assuming $B_0 = B{middle}$ .
-The effect of seigniorage is clearly negligible.
+Seigniorage revenue depends on the semi-elasticity α_i of money demand.
+Seigniorage is larger for lower values of α_i since that leads to a smaller drop in real money demand when inflation rises.
+We set $\alpha_i = 40$.19 The left chart of Figure 5 compares the optimal inflation path with seigniorage to that in the benchmark without seigniorage, assuming $B_0 = B{middle}$.20 The effect of seigniorage is clearly negligible.
 This result is consistent with Reis (2013) and Hilscher et al. (2014).
 As Reis (2013) puts it, "In spite of the mystique behind the central bank's balance sheet, its resource constraint bounds the dividends it can distribute by the present value of seigniorage, which is a modest share of GDP".